LucaCagnini/HMM-Kunitz/README.md

 ```

-Performance.py was run using different thresholds for the E-value, analysing the changes of our performances.
+Performance.py was run using different thresholds for the E-value, analysing the changes in the performance metrics.

 ```